 Applications for this programme are made online by going to www.pac.ie (Code wd590)

 Places are limited so early application is advised.
-Applications after June 1st will be considered subject to availability of places.
+Applications after the closing date will be considered subject to availability of places.

 Graduates should expect their careers and lives to be enhanced whether they work in human care professions, faith-based service, spiritual resources management, community work, chaplaincy, pastoral care, life coaching or spiritual leadership, or want to focus on personal development, as they will have gained knowledge and understanding of spirituality at an advanced level.